-YES NO MEAL-COUNTING AND -CLAIMING SYSTEM

-vic to c e requir children ement? for counting reimbursable meals in compliance with the approved point of ser- (Meal counts must be taken at the location[s] where complete meals are served

-2. Is the poin t of serv ice meal count used to determine the school's claim for reimbursement?

-3. Is the perso on respo nsible for monitoring meals correctly identifying reimbursable meals?

-4. Is the scho ol correc ctly implementing policies for handling the following (as applicable):

-YES NO N/A
+YES NO MEAL-COUNTING AND -CLAIMING SYSTEM Is the method used for counting reimbursable meals in compliance with the approved point of service requirement?
+(Meal counts must be taken at the location[s] where complete meals are served to children.)
+Is the point of service meal count used to determine the school's claim for reimbursement?
+Is the person responsible for monitoring meals correctly identifying reimbursable meals?
+Is the school correctly implementing policies for handling the following (as applicable): YES NO N/A Incomplete meals?

-Incomplete meals?

 Second meals?
 Lost, stolen, misused, forgotten, or destroyed tickets, tokens, IDs, etc?
 Visiting student meals?

-Adult and nonstudent meals (and identifying program vs nonprogram)?

-À la carte?
+Adult and nonstudent meals (and identifying program vs nonprogram)? À la carte?
 Student worker meals?
 Field trips?
 Charged and/or prepaid meals?

-Offer versus Serve

-1 ı
+Offer versus Serve Unpaid meal charges?
+Is there a method of identifying nonreimbursable meals (i.e., not meeting meal pattern requirements, seconds, adult meals) and distinguishing them from reimbursable meals?

 YES NO MEAL-COUNTING AND -CLAIMING SYSTEM CONTINUED 6.
 Is someone trained as backup for the monitor and the meal counter?
 7. Are there procedures for meal counting and claiming when the primary counting and claiming system is not available?
 Do staff know when and how to implement them?
 8. Are daily counts correctly totaled and recorded?
 9. If claims are aggregated, are the meal counts correctly totaled and consolidated?
-NOTE: The following two questions are for all SFAs EXCEPT for SFAs on Provision 2 or 3 in non-base years, CEP, or RCCIs with only residential children.
-10. Are internal controls (edits, monitoring, etc.) established to ensure that daily counts do not exceed the number of students eligible or in attendance and that an accurate claim is made?
-Record today's meal counts by category, and compare to the total number of students eligible by category.
-Number of Students Approved by Category Free: Today's Meal Counts by Category Free: Reduced-Price: Reduced-Price: Paid: Paid: 11.
-Does the system prevent overt identification of children receiving free or reduced-price meals? , YES NO 12.
-Is a current eligibility list kept up-to-date and used by the meal-counting system to provide curate daily count of reimbursable meals by category (free, reduced-price, paid)?
-13. If applicable according to 7 CFR 210.8(a)(3), are edit checks completed and documented which compare the daily counts of free, reduced-price, and paid meals against the product of the num of children currently eligible for free, reduced-price, and paid meals, respectively, times an attendance factor (and any discrepancies accounted for)? ber
+NOTE: The following two questions are for all SFAs EXCEPT for SFAs on Provision 2 or 3 in nonbase years, CEP, or RCCIs with only residential children.
+10. Are internal controls (edits, monitoring, etc.) established to ensure that daily counts do not exceed the number of students eligible or in attendance and that an accurate claim is made?Record today's meal counts by category, and compare to the total number of students eligible by category.
+Number of Students Approved by Category Today's Meal Counts by Category Free: Free: Reduced-Price: Reduced-Price: Paid: Paid: 11.
+Does the system prevent overt identification of children receiving free or reduced-price meals?
+YES NO 12.
+Is a current eligibility list kept up-to-date and used by the meal-counting system to provide an accurate daily count of reimbursable meals by category (free, reduced-price, paid)?
+13. If applicable according to 7 CFR 210.8(a)(3), are edit checks completed and documented which compare the daily counts of free, reduced-price, and paid meals against the product of the number of children currently eligible for free, reduced-price, and paid meals, respectively, times an attendance factor (and any discrepancies accounted for)?